josevictormoreno/josevictormoreno/README.md

 In my role as a project manager:

-- I oversee multiple repositories, projects and collaborate with a talented team of professionals.
+- Oversee multiple repositories, projects and collaborate with a talented team of professionals.

-- I ensure efficient version control, task assignment, and adherence to project deadlines.
+- Ensure efficient version control, task assignment, and adherence to project deadlines.

-- I strive to optimize workflows, delivering high-quality projects on time.
+- Strive to optimize workflows, delivering high-quality projects on time.

-- I also help lead the Quality Assurance team, having established both manual and automated testing protocols to maintain excellence in our products.
+- Also help lead the Quality Assurance team, having established both manual and automated testing protocols to maintain excellence in our products.

 **Game Development**